amuthansakthivel/MavenTestNG/README.md

 How to run my scripts in Docker which is hosted in some system connected in the same network in office?
 1. Open the TestRunDetails.properties file under src/test/resources and change the RemoteUrl to the ipaddress.
 So your remote URL should look like http://ipaddressofthemachine:4444/wd/hub

+To get trainings on how to create this framework from scratch or to get recordings on sessions , contact mech.amuthansakthivel@gmail.com
-Please feel free to raise issues in github or contact me mech.amuthansakthivel@gmail.com
+Please feel free to raise issues/PR for improving the framework.